Cedar Hill, Texas: Economy

 The Uptown Village development was awarded the 2006 Best Real Estate Deal in Retail/Hospitality by Dallas Business Journal.
 Trademark Property Co. acquired the Uptown Village property in 2015 which brought multimillion-dollar renovations including first phase: new children's play area, new promenade section with a bocce ball court, a covered stage area, and enhanced outdoor elements to increase the shopping experience at the lifestyle center.
 The new name and corresponding new brand were selected to reflect the garden-like look and feel planned in the multimillion-dollar property renovation as well as paying homage to the community in which it lies.
-The center now includes new tenants H&M and F21 Red.

 The City worked with citizens on developing a long-range plan called City Center Vision Plan.
 The plan is a specific area plan dedicated to transforming Cedar Hill's City Center into a walkable, mixed-use destination that will have a sense of place.
 City Center consists of 3 sub districts referred to as Uptown, Midtown and Historic Downtown.
 City Council adopted the City Center Development Plan in October 2014, the implementation of this plan is fully underway.
 Implementation of the Plan has four components: Regulation Actions, Economic/Financing Strategies, Communication/Marketing and Projects.
 In 2014, a $26 million project was developed in Midtown area.
 Midtown Apartments is a 255-unit, 3-apartment story complex that lies within the City Center area plan providing residents direct access to outdoor recreation activities, retail and restaurants.
 The development was recognized in 2014 as Best Real Estate Deal in Multifamily Deal by Dallas Business Journal.

 Education

 Most of the city is served by the Cedar Hill Independent School District.
 Some of it is served by Duncanville Independent School District and the Midlothian Independent School District.

 The Cedar Hill ISD portion is served by Cedar Hill High School and Cedar Hill Collegiate High School.
 The Duncanville ISD portion is served by Duncanville High School.
-The Midlothian ISD portion is served by Midlothian High School.
+The Midlothian ISD portion is served by Midlothian Heritage High School.
 Life School, a public charter school, operates the K–4 Cedar Hill campus.
 Additionally, Trinity Christian School – Cedar Hill (affiliated with a local Assemblies of God church) also serves the area.

 Dallas County residents are zoned to Dallas College (formerly Dallas County Community College or DCCCD).
 Portions in Ellis County are zoned to Navarro College.